Throat lozenge

 A throat lozenge (also known as a cough drop, sore throat sweet, troche, cachou, pastille or cough sweet) is a small, typically medicated tablet intended to be dissolved slowly in the mouth to temporarily stop coughs, lubricate, and soothe irritated tissues of the throat (usually due to a sore throat or strep throat), possibly from the common cold or influenza.
 Cough tablets have taken the name lozenge, based on their original shape, a diamond.

 Ingredients

 Some throat lozenges contain active ingredients such as benzocaine (anaesthetic), or amylmetacresol (mild antiseptic) or 2,4-Dichlorobenzyl alcohol (mild antiseptic) or 4-Hexylresorcinol (anaesthetic, antiseptic) or dextromethorphan (cough suppressant).

-Lozenges may contain eucalyptus oil.
-Some varieties such as Halls contain menthol, peppermint oil and/or spearmint as their active ingredient(s).
+Many varieties such as Halls contain menthol, peppermint oil and/or spearmint as their active ingredient(s).
+Some may contain other essential oils (generally "cooling" ones) such as eucalyptus oil and methyl salicylate.

+Non-menthol throat lozenges generally use either zinc gluconate glycine or pectin as an oral demulcent.
 Honey lozenges are also available.
-Non-menthol throat lozenges generally use either zinc gluconate glycine or pectin as an oral demulcent.

 The purpose of the throat lozenge is to calm the irritation that may be felt in the throat while swallowing, breathing, or even drinking certain fluids.
 However, one study found that excessive use of menthol cough drops can prolong coughs rather than relieve them.